 Remove the cooked chicken to a clean plate, then add 1/2 cup chicken broth to the skillet (or white wine, if you happen to have an open bottle!).
 Stir to dissolve the browned bits from the bottom of the skillet, then let the broth simmer for about 5 minutes, or until it has reduced by half.

-Finally, add 2 Tbsp coarse ground mustard, 2 Tbsp honey, and 1 Tbsp butter.
+Finally, add 2 Tbsp stone ground mustard, 2 Tbsp honey, and 1 Tbsp butter.
 Stir to melt and dissolve these ingredients into the sauce.

 Return the cooked chicken to the skillet, spoon the honey mustard sauce over top, let it come back up to a simmer briefly, then serve!